Text by James Bow.

 The Province of Ontario assisted with a grant of an additional $10 million to Metro Toronto in 1965.
 Work on the extensions began on March 1, 1965.
 Initially, the two westernmost stations were planned to be placed at Prince Edward (five blocks east of Royal York) and Montgomery (two blocks west of Royal York) instead of at Royal York and Islington as is now the case.
 As work on the Keele-to-Woodbine section continued, the decision was made to move these two stations to their current locations, as Royal York and Islington were far more major suburban thoroughfares than Prince Edward or Montgomery.
 Prince Edward and Montgomery Road did serve the east and west ends of the Kingsway shopping district, but it is possible that the TTC felt that a single station at Royal York (particularly one with two entrances) could serve this business district just as effectively.

 West of Keele, the subway dove underground and surfaced again past High Park, as it dealt with the hilly terrain in old West Toronto.
 It dove underground again before reaching Runnymede station and continued west to Jane.
 After Jane, the tunnel was curved to parallel Bloor Street and, after some distance, emerging onto a bridge over the Humber River, passing through the Borough of York and entering the Borough of Etobicoke at Old Mill station.
-A scissors crossover was installed east of Jane station, to allow for short turns in case anything happened to the Humber River bridge.
+A scissors crossover was installed east of Jane station, to allow for short turns in case anything happened to the Humber River bridge to cut service.

 Old Mill station was the first station in the system to be partially elevated and partially underground.
 Built immediately to the west of the bridge over the Humber River (the combined length of bridge including the elevated part of the station is 800 feet), it stuck out of the side of the valley.
 The underground portion was built to the same design as the other stations on the Bloor-Danforth subway, following the same tile patterns.
 The above-ground sections featured glass walls providing excellent views of the valley.